Simon D.A. Thomas

 Summary

-I am a PhD candidate at the University of Cambridge at the Department of Applied Mathematics and Theoretical Physics.
-I am funded through @ai4er-cdt MRes+PhD program.
+I recently completed my PhD at the University of Cambridge at the Department of Applied Mathematics and Theoretical Physics, funded through the @ai4er-cdt MRes+PhD program.
+I passed my viva in January 2026, subject to minor corrections.

-I studied Natural Sciences (Physics, BA+MSc) at the University of Cambridge.
+I studied Natural Sciences (Physics, BA+MSci) at the University of Cambridge.
+I am currently an ML researcher at Goldman Sachs.

 Projects that I am currently involved in